kubic-project/kubic-o-o/blog/_posts/2018-08-20-kubeadm-intro.md

 ![master-firstrun-errors](/assets/images/kubeadm-intro/master-firstrun-errors.png)

-You can rectify these by running `systemctl enable kubelet.service` and `systemctl enable --now docker.service` *NOTE: We aim to eliminate these steps in future updates, including those which will introduce [CRI-O as default](https://trello.com/c/EB1v0dVq/19-make-cri-o-default-for-k8s).*
+You can rectify these by running `systemctl enable kubelet.service` and `systemctl enable --now docker.service`.
+You also need to add `--cni-bin-dir=/usr/lib/cni` to the `KUBELET_EXTRA_ARGS=` line in `/etc/sysconfig/kublet`
+*NOTE: We aim to eliminate these steps in future updates, including those which will introduce [CRI-O as default](https://trello.com/c/EB1v0dVq/19-make-cri-o-default-for-k8s).*
-Now run`kubeadm init --pod-network-cidr=10.244.0.0/16` *NOTE: The `--pod-network-cidr=10.244.0.0/16` parameter is for setting up our currently recommended `flannel` networking interface (aka CNI).
+Now run`kubeadm init --pod-network-cidr=10.244.0.0/16`
+*NOTE: The `--pod-network-cidr=10.244.0.0/16` parameter is for setting up our currently recommended `flannel` networking interface (aka CNI).
 This recommendation is likely to be changed in the future*

 ![master-secondrun](/assets/images/kubeadm-intro/master-secondrun.png)